darkchii/score-inspector-extension/readme.md

 Works on most browsers.
 You may need to enable "Developer Mode" in extension settings in case Manifest V3 is used (mostly chromium browsers for now).

 ## What does this extension do
-- [ALL] Integrate scores inspector clans into the website (adds tags to usernames, a banner to profile)
+- [ALL] Add team tags to usernames
 - [ALL] Adds a score rank graph to top 10k score rank players
 - [STD] Adds global and country SS ranking to the array of other ranks displayed
 - [STD] Adds total clears and B/C/D grade counts to profiles
 - [STD] Adds completion percentage to profile and score rank leaderboards (in place of Accuracy percentage)
 - [ALL] Adds Top 50s amount
+- [ALL] Show all scores set by the user on the score page (/scores/)
+- [ALL] Add extra difficulty information (modded star ratings, aim, speed..) to score page
+- [ALL] Calculate PP for unranked/loved maps and PP if FC for all
 - [STD] Custom leaderboards

-- [ALL] Per-difficulty backgrounds on beatmap pages, ranked + loved only (using catboy.best api)
+Most changes can be toggled on or off through settings in top-right corner.

 *Score rank history started in August 2023 for standard, and in June 2024 for other modes.*